Chewy Ginger Molasses Cookies

 Instructions

-4. In a separate bowl whisk together the flour, baking soda, salt, ginger and cloves.
+• In a separate bowl, whisk together the flour, baking soda, salt, ginger, and cloves.
 Add the flour mixture to the butter mixture, in thirds, beating in between each addition and scraping down the bowl as needed.

-7. Place cookies on a parchment lined cookie sheet leaving room to spread.
+• Place cookies on a parchment-lined cookie sheet, leaving room to spread.

-9. Allow to cool completely, assemble sandwiches with 1-2 scoops of ice cream, place assembled sandwiches on a cookie sheet and freeze for at least 1 hour (overnight even better) until ready to serve!
+• Assemble sandwiches with 1-2 scoops of ice cream, place the sandwiches on a cookie sheet, and freeze for at least 1 hour (overnight is even better) until ready to serve!
 Enjoy!

 What Type of Molasses Is Best?

-• Personally, my favorite brand is Grandma's Unsulphured Molasses.
+• Use Unsulphured Molasses - Grandma's Unsulphured Molasses is my favorite brand.
 If you can't find it in your store you can also buy it online.

 Baking Tips: